Zhan-Lab-AI/Zhan-Lab-AI.github.io/_pages/team.md

 We are currently **recruiting for Fall 2026** and welcome inquiries from enthusiastic researchers and students who are passionate about AI, biomedicine, and interdisciplinary discovery.

 ### 🧑‍🎓 Prospective Ph.D.
 Students
 Apply to the **Ph.D.
 Program in Computer Science** at New Mexico Tech.
-Positions in the lab are **fully funded**, including tuition support, stipend, and opportunities for **research assistantships and hands-on research** with advanced AI technologies.
+Positions in the lab are **fully funded**, including tuition support, stipend, and opportunities for **research assistantships and immersive research experience** with advanced AI technologies.
 If you are interested in joining, feel free to reach out via email to discuss potential research directions.

 ### 🧑‍🎓 Prospective Master’s Students